michaelwwan/noise/README.md

 For the preferred method to perform inference, a params.json (see below for additional information) must be created by the user.
 A sample params.json is included above.

-## Creating the Parameter File
+## Creating the Parameter File (params.json)

-The following parameters are required with user input arguments:
+Parameters with user input arguments:

 1) "model_path": Provide the path to the saved checkpoint to be used for inference as, "path/to/checkpoint.pt"
 2) "img_foldername": Provide the path to the images directory inference will be performed on as,  "path/to/images/"
 3) "out_foldername": Provide the path to the preferred output directory as, "path/to/output/"
 4) "ratio": Provide the μm/pixel ratio for your dataset (see below for additional information), as integer or float (e.g. 0.3892)
 5)  "device": Provide the device inference will be run on as, "cpu" or "cuda".

-Opional Parameter:

-"total_well_area_in_pixels": Provide the total well area in pixels if % osteoclast coverage per well is a desired output as, integer (e.g. 3755844).
+6)  Opitional Parameter, "total_well_area_in_pixels": Provide the total well area in pixels if % osteoclast coverage per well is a desired output as, integer (e.g. 3755844).
 If % area is not a desired output, please enter 0 as the argument (e.g. "total_well_area_in_pixels": 0).
 You can include this parameter for accurate percent osteoclast coverage of each well.
 The method to find the total well area in pixels for this argument is shown below.
 If output is not needed, the default will return None for this calculation.

-You can include ```--ratio r``` to set the μm/pixel ratio ```r``` for your dataset.
+You should include ```--ratio r``` to set the μm/pixel ratio ```r``` for your dataset.
 The default value is the ratio for our training images, 0.7784 μm/pixel.
 We use this to scale the pixel size of the underlying square patches in which inference is performed, which are 832 × 832 by default, so that the side length always corresponds to the true length of ~647.7 μm = 832 pixels × 0.7784 μm/pixel.

 Our patches were chosen in order to dwarf the size of most osteoclasts in our training data, but detection can struggle when there are large osteoclasts with sizes comparable to our patch size of ~647.7 μm.
 We found that artificially reducing ```r``` can serve as a quick workaround: for instance, setting ```r``` to half of its true value (0.3892 μm/pixel, for us), tricks the algorithm into thinking that the osteoclasts are only half of their actual size, so more of them can fit into the patches.
 This is not an ideal solution by any means, since the underlying data (osteoclast incidence and appearance) is not really scale invariant, but it seems to work reasonably well for ~2× adjustments.